AmmarAbouZor/tui-journal/README.md

 default_journal_priority = 3  # Sets the suggested priority while creating a new journal

+scroll_per_page = 5  # Sets how many journals will be scrolled when using page up/down commands

 [export]
 default_path = "<Absolute_path_to_export_directory>"   # Optional default path to export multiple journals or a single journal's content.
 Falls back to the current directory if not specified. show_confirmation = true   # Show confirmation after successful export.